How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Once you have your base layer set, the next step is to build upwards.
 Each subsequent layer should have one less glass in each dimension than the layer below it.
 This pyramid shape is not only visually appealing but also provides stability to the tower.

 As you build upwards, ensure each glass is centred over the four glasses below it.
-This alignment is crucial for the tower's stability.
+This alignment is crucial for stability.
 Take your time with this process, as rushing can lead to a less secure structure.

 • First Layer: 5x5 (25 Glasses)